 Students should report the incident to Drexel's Public Safety Department by calling extension 2222 from a campus phone, or go to the nearest emergency call box, located throughout the campus.
 The emergency call boxes dial directly to the Public Safety Dispatch Center.
+From other phones, the emergency number is 215.895.2222.
 Communicate as much information about the incident as possible (e.g., location, type of incident, description of those involved.)